gethinode/hinode/content/en/blog/markdown.md

 ## Tabs

-The behavior of tabs is not defined, but Hugo, GFM and code all do the following: Tabs are preserved and shown.
+The behavior of tabs is not defined, but Hugo, GFM and VSCode all do the following: Tabs are preserved and shown.
 A tab at the beginning of a line will result in a code block being created and the tab being lost.

 ## Escaping Markdown characters